rupalkhilari/genome-designer/server/extensions/README.md

 Genome designer is built to accommodate extensions, which extend the front-end web application.

+Extensions are installed via `npm` into `node_modules` in this directory.

 ## Registering extensions

 Include extensions in `/server/extensions/package.json`, and they will be installed using NPM.
 You can include local paths for extensions included locally, or npm modules.

 It is assumed that extensions are already installed and built (e.g. using `npm install`) by the time the server has started.
+They are installed into `node_modules` in this folder.

 At this time, the client is bootstrapped with knowledge of all the plugins available on the server, but they are initialized lazily as needed (i.e. `package.json` manifest available, `index.js` loaded when needed).